bob218q/Matic-for-python-developers/README.md

-# For-different-developers
- 1- Maticjs installation guide
- 2-Python developer guide in Matic network
+# Python developer guide in Matic network

 To build a larger set of developers who are able to create dapps on Polygon, it is important that developers have the necessary material to start new projects, so I decided to create a simple guide to installing Maticjs and a second guide where I use the MaticVigil API (in Python) which is compatible with Matic network's EVM.